 There may be highlighting on the work in green to show success against the LI.

 There may be highlighting on the work in orange to show where improvements or corrections need to be made.
-At the bottom of the work.....

 A good try at planning your play script